microsoft/AirSim/docs/build_windows.md

   1. Open anaconda prompt and navigate to the 'AirSim\PythonClient\multirotor' directory.
   2. Install the remote procedure call library with 'pip install msgpack-python'
-  3. Install the AirSim librayr with 'pip install airsim'
+  3. Install the AirSim library with 'pip install airsim'
   4. Run a simple example.  'python hello_drone.py'

 ## Setup Unreal Environment